Meet our Champions

 Angélica M. Jara (National Autonomous University of Mexico, Mexico)

-Angelica is a PhD student at National Autonomous University of Mexico.
-Her project focuses on analyzing the composition of microbial communities associated with the roots of plants under different conditions.
-She's passionate about science communication and wants to increase awareness of the importance of microbiology and the current research that is being done around the world.
-Environmental microbiology and microbial genomics interest her the most and she believes that communicating about them would turn on the spotlight on the role that microbes play on the environment.
+I am a PhD student at National Autonomous University of Mexico.
+My project focuses on analysing the composition of microbial communities associated with the roots of plants under different conditions.
+I'm passionate about science communication and want to increase awareness of the importance of microbiology.
+Environmental microbiology and microbial genomics interest me the most and I believe that communicating about them can highlight the role that microbes play on the environment.

 Canada